sketh444/EmotionsThroughMusic/README.md

 The aim of this project is to use machine learning to generate playlists based on happy and sad emotions.
-Read the full report to learn more about the methods of this project to recreate it or improve it.
+Read the full report to learn how to recreate or improve this project.